simonriou/multiple-elevators/README.md

     ./elevatorClient --port=12120 --id=0 --role=Master
     ```

     Note that the command must be run inside of the `./binairies` directory, and that the order in which the parameters are passed is of no importance.
+Alternatively, you can build the project directly from the `.src/` directory, using `go run .` followed by the same set of arguments.

 ## Re-launch after shutdown (important)
 In case of the restart of an elevator after it went down, there is something to consider: whenever an elevator goes down, the two remaining ones change roles so that there always are *Master* and *PrimaryBackup* elevators at all times.
 This means that **if a *Master* or a *PrimaryBackup* goes down, we must restart it as a *Regular*** elevator, because another elevator will have taken his role by then.
 However **its ID must remain unchanged**.
+This is only affected for restarts after force termination of a script (using `Ctrl+C`).
+In case of a network or power loss (unplugging the respective cable), there is no need to specify a new role to the elevator.

 # File Organisation